 JMU groups, clubs, or departments may request special thematic displays of books.
 Those interested in requesting a book display theme should contact the Outreach Coordinator.
 Book display themes are planned in the summer for the following academic year, and the schedule is confirmed by mid-August.

 Once displays are scheduled, the Outreach Coordinator will contact selectors with a timeline for their particular display and procedures for selecting a display.
 Selectors for book displays are responsible for creating an item list, developing a title and ideas for signage (sign graphics will be created for you), writing a description of the display, and working with the Libraries’ Communications and Outreach department to coordinate promotions.

-Questions?
-Please visit the Ask the Library desk or contact us via chat, email or phone.
+Please visit a service desk or contact us via chat, email or phone.